Rayckey/ActuatorController_ROS/README.md

 $ roslaunch actuatorcontroller_ros innfos_use_cvp.launch
 ```
 This launch file adds the parameter `innfos_use_cvp` in parameter server.
 When this parameter is true, the controller will use a more efficient method when requesting the current states of the actuators.
 BUT the values will have a slight delay depending on the control rate.
-This is best used with the "innfos_fixed_rate" parameter. <br>
+This is best used with the `innfos_fixed_rate` parameter. <br>

 Beware!
 These settings will not take effects if the node is already running! (i.e. If you started the node and then added the parameters it will not take effects!
 These parameters must be present at the start of the node for it to work.
 Alternatively, you can create your own launch files that combine these parameters.)